 Comments are a way for your visitors to interact with your blog.
 Comments can be turned off for individual posts and pages by editing the post or page and changing the settings in the "Comment" box.

-Comments can be managed in the backoffice under the Contents > [Blog Name] > Comments tab.
+Comments can be managed in the backoffice under the Collections > [Blog Name] > Comments tab.

 The copyright notice is a message that appears at the bottom of each page to inform the user who owns the copyright on your blog’s content.
-This notice can be modified in the backoffice through the Blogs > [Blog Name] > Advanced tab by editing the "Blog footer" in the Meta Data section.
+This notice can be modified in the backoffice through the Collections > [Blog Name] > Settings > Advanced tab by editing the "Blog footer" in the Meta Data section.

 17. RSS or Atom Feed